 Personifying this resurgence of pride in Japanese design and craftsmanship is Uniqlo’s new webmeister Yugo Nakamura.
 When Sato decided to rethink Uniqlo’s internet presence and fire up a series of viral marketing campaigns, untried by big name Japanese retailers until then, he choose Nakamura to come up with websites and programmes that would spread the Uniqlo name worldwide.

-Already noted in Japan for its consistently stunning and engaging promotional sites, perhaps Uniqlo’s biggest international success to date has been the Uniqlock viral advertising campaign.
+Already noted in Japan for its consistently stunning and engaging promotional sites, perhaps Uniqlo’s biggest international success to date has been the ‘Uniqlock’ viral advertising campaign created by Projector.
 Such a campaign is a big departure for a large Japanese concern such as Fast Retailing, which tend to take a conservative approach to marketing.

-The embrace of boutique agencies, such as Nakamura’s Tha Co., or Projector, which produced the downloadable 'blogpart' Uniqlock, and the use of edgy viral marketing marks a striking shift for Uniqlo.
+The embrace of boutique agencies, such as Projector and Nakamura’s Tha Co. and the use of edgy viral marketing marks a striking shift for Uniqlo.
 Quite a gamble, in fact, say Japan retail industry insiders, for a company that up to now sold cheap tame clothes for no-one in particular.
 Now, it seems, Uniqlo is determined to throw its lot in with the distinctly cool and cutting edge.

-Launched in June, the Worldclock section of the imaginatively wrought Uniqlock site will inform you that more than 19,000 Uniqlocks have been set, and the site has been viewed nearly 46 million times by visitors from 204 countries.
+Launched in June, the Worldclock section of the imaginatively wrought interactive site will inform you that more than 19,000 Uniqlocks have been set, and the site has been viewed nearly 46 million times by visitors from 204 countries.
 Impressive for one of Japan’s behemoth’s first stab at viral marketing.
 The attraction?
-An exceptionally sticky blend of neat graphic tricks, performance art — dancers in Uniqlo garb moving in staccato — and the hipster sounds of Fantastic Plastic Machine’s catchy modern jazz mix.
+Nakamura and Sato’s exceptionally sticky blend of neat graphic tricks, performance art — dancers in Uniqlo garb moving in staccato — and the hipster sounds of Fantastic Plastic Machine’s catchy modern jazz mix.
 The clock can be downloaded as a screensaver or incorporated into blogs.